NXP/nxmw/README.md

-# NX Middleware for EdgeLock A30 and NTAG-X-DNA Secure Authenticator
+# NX Middleware for EdgeLock A30 Secure Authenticator

-EdgeLock A30 and NTAG-X-DNA are secure authentication ICs for IoT platforms, electronic accessories and consumable devices such as home electronic devices, mobile accessories and medical supplies.
+EdgeLock A30 is a secure authentication IC for IoT platforms, electronic accessories and consumable devices such as home electronic devices, mobile accessories and medical supplies.
-EdgeLock A30 and NTAG-X-DNA supports on-chip ECC key generation to make sure that private keys are never exposed outside the IC.
+EdgeLock A30 supports on-chip ECC key generation to make sure that private keys are never exposed outside the IC.
 It performs cryptographic operations for security critical communication and control functions.
-EdgeLock A30 and NTAG-X-DNA are
-Common Criteria EAL 6+ security certified with AVA_VAN.5 on product level and supports a generic
+EdgeLock A30 is Common Criteria EAL 6+ security certified with AVA_VAN.5 on product level and supports a generic

 <p align=left>